particle-iot/docs/src/content/reference/device-os/firmware.md

 The following examples can be copied to a file called `setcreds.ino` and compiled and flashed to your device over USB via the [Particle CLI](/getting-started/developer-tools/cli/).
 With your device in [DFU mode](/tutorials/device-os/led/electron#dfu-mode-device-firmware-upgrade-), the command for this is:

-`particle compile electron setcreds.ino --saveTo firmware.bin && particle flash --usb firmware.bin`
+`particle compile electron setcreds.ino --saveTo firmware.bin && particle flash --local firmware.bin`

 **Note**: Your device only uses one set of credentials, and they must be correctly matched to the SIM card that's used.
 If using a